Aevarkan/WorldEdit-BE-Docs/docs/usage/structures.md

 ## Transferring structures to other worlds

 As they are, the structures defined when exporting can only be used in the world it was exported in.
-To use it in other worlds, the original world will need to be processed with the [WorldEdit app](worldedit_app.md).
+To use it in other worlds, the original world will need to be processed with an [external application](worldedit_app.md).